buildertools/entropy/gremlin/README.md

     == Entropy Header Open ==

 The first line of STDOUT should contain this line.
 If the image fails to do so Entropy will assume that the injector has started successfully.
-However, the system will be unable to provide the user any further insigt.
+However, the system will be unable to provide the user any further insight.

 This header block should contain a JSON payload adhering to the JSON spec defined here.